MateuszHamera/eShop/README.md

 ## Plans

-For first 10 days:
+For 10-20 days:
-- Prepare list of issues which are necessary to implents,
-- Prepare sketch/image with architecture,
+- start implementation API with use DB,
-- Extend Readme,
+- configurate docker,

 ## Issues